 Gazing into a fire, he shook his head in concern and regret.
 “And so it begins once more!
 I have lived for eons, and yet I still marvel at the pettiness of man.
 I have no cause to hold myself aloof from such scorn, since I have been all too selfish and cruel in my own time, but the passing of the ages has sparked hope within me that would fain to match the illuminating glow of the Spirit of Life.
 This has led me to ever hope that others who have traversed the ages and journeyed for as long or nearly as long as I have might also be above the baser emotions of hatred, greed, and the tools of violence and revenge.”

 Doctor Mist stared into the flickering fires and said, “And yet, again I see one who could be called an immortal or an elder falling to the fulfillment of the most ruthless and benighted of desires.
 My own power has seduced me to the edges of humanity, and I have not waged a war within my own heart to lose the ground I have gained through restraint and moderation.
-Thus, I will not oppose this foolish being myself.
-I will merely summon agents from around the globe to act in my stead.”
+Thus, I will not oppose this foolish being myself, but as I have done many times before will merely summon agents from around the globe to act in my stead.”
 He prepared to act upon his resolution within the hidden caverns that once dominated the ancient and forgotten empire of Kôr, an empire created in his own image and ruled by him for far too long.

 “I have survived the ages in this foul crypt of my own devising,” ranted the man.
 “I have outlived all my loved ones and all my enemies.
 I alone survive, and now I stir with emotions that threaten to consume me where the noxious death that claimed my race failed to touch me!
 My people are no more, and those who were conquered by death have only me to avenge them.
 They cry out to me from beyond the veil, and I respond with rage and passion and pain!